Empyema is the medical term for pockets of pus that have collected inside a body cavity.

 - drink too much alcohol or take a lot of recreational drugs

 An empyema can be distressing and uncomfortable.

 - difficulty breathing

 - a cough and coughing up mucus containing pus

 How is it diagnosed?

-An empyema is usually suspected when a person with severe pneumonia does not improve with treatment, and they start to show some of the above symptoms.
+An empyema is usually suspected when a person with severe pneumonia doesn't improve with treatment and they start to show some of the symptoms listed above.

 How is it treated?